TorchSSL/TorchSSL/README.md

 <img src="./figures/logo.png"  width = "100" height = "100" align=center />

 # News
+1. The results of BestAcc have been updated!
+Note that we still have some experiments running in Azure, we will update all results and upload logs if all things done.
+I use single P100 for CIFAR-10 and SVHN, single P40 for STL-10, signle V100-32G for CIFAR-100.
-1. I have been using hundreds of GPUs of Azure to re-run all the experiments in the paper.
+2. I have been using hundreds of GPUs of Azure to re-run all the experiments in the paper.
 I will clarify the gpu for each algorithm and dataset.
 Besides I will make all the log files available in TorchSSL git repo.
 Please wait for my updates.
 I will gradually upload all log files in 2 months.
-2. If you want to join TorchSSL team, please e-mail Yidong Wang (646842131@qq.com; yidongwang37@gmail.com) for more information.
+3. If you want to join TorchSSL team, please e-mail Yidong Wang (646842131@qq.com; yidongwang37@gmail.com) for more information.
 We plan to add more SSL algorithms and expand TorchSSL from CV to NLP and Speech.
 # TorchSSL: A PyTorch-based Toolbox for Semi-Supervised Learning

 An all-in-one toolkit based on PyTorch for semi-supervised learning (SSL).
 We implmented 9 popular SSL algorithms to enable fair comparison and boost the development of SSL algorithms.